 He briefly closed his eyes while he listened to the orchestral sounds of young birds chirping in the trees overhead.

 This particular Friday morning was fine and clear and there was no wind to speak of.
 So Bob decided to walk along the Coast Walk Trail, which took him around the popular elevated cliffs overlooking the La Jolla Shore line.

-Early morning was the favourite time of the day for Bob.
+Early morning was the favorite time of the day for Bob.
 Not only because the air was fresh and crisp, but also because of the solitude.
-It was too early for nine-to-five office workers who try to get in a few miles before work.
+It was too early for nine-to-five office workers who tried to get in a few miles before work.

-When the tracks and paths are quiet from other foot traffic Bob lets Westy off his lead, so he could run free.
+When the tracks and paths were quiet from other foot traffic Bob let Westy off his lead, so he could run free.
 Like a proud parent watching over a young child playing in the park, Bob watched his faithful friend running along the cliff tops unrestrained.

 He smiled at his dog’s puppy-like excitement, bounding through all the long grasses like a young fawn, stopping to mark his territory, or taking in all the new smells.
 It all added to the enjoyment of Bob’s morning strolls.